 But what do you do, if your couple bubble has burst – or never existed in the first place?
 How do you prevent this bubble from creating co-dependency?
 Is unconditional love and acceptance for your partner realistic – even if their behavior hurts you?

-Listen as I speak with Dr. Stan Tatkin on Empowerment Radio to get answers to all these questions and to learn how to have a good fight with your partner, why you need more than love to make a relationship work and why looking for your soul-mate may be a waste of time.
+Listen as I speak with Dr. Stan Tatkin on Empowerment Radio or view here on youtube to get answers to all these questions and to learn how to have a good fight with your partner, why you need more than love to make a relationship work and why looking for your soul-mate may be a waste of time.